 Joseph Filippi, Rancho Cucamonga - Same as above. $5 refundable fee for five tastes.
 Not quite as nice to visit as the Galleano folks but still an historic winery in an area where they hang on by a thread.

-San Antonio Winery, Los Angeles (with branches in Ontario and Paso Robles) - $3 for three tastings.
+San Antonio Winery, Los Angeles (with branches in Ontario and Paso Robles) - Free for the day's three tastings.
 More for artisinal wines.

 Bogle, Clarksburg - Beautiful winery with some outstanding wines.
 Another great picnic destination in the Sacramento River delta.
 Free tasting.

 Delicato, Manteca - Large winery right next to Highway 99, can't miss it.
 Free.

 Michael David, Lodi - $5 for five tastes, applicable to purchase.

 Mason Cellars, Napa - Lower priced Napa Valley wines and free tasting.

 Sutter Home, St. Helena - Bargain label run by the Trinchero family in the heart of the valley.
 Free, extra charge for library wines.

 Vincent Arroyo Windery, Calistoga - Free tasting for parties of 4 or less.

 Amador 360, Plymouth - a wine collective, featuring local wines from winemakers too small to have tasting rooms. $5 tasting fee, refundable.